Methodist Jennie Edmundson $10.75M renovation will expand women's services

 “This is a day that really makes me proud,” said Iowa Western Community College President Dan Kinney, chairman of the Methodist Jennie Edmundson Hospital Board of Directors.
 “This project further establishes Jennie’s long-term commitment to the health and betterment of Council Bluffs and western Iowa.”

-Dr. Lori Platt is one of six OB/GYN providers who will call a new medical office building now nearing completion on the Jennie Edmundson campus.
-As with the renovation announced Wednesday, an entire floor of the office building will be dedicated to women's services.
+Dr. Lori Platt is one of six OB/GYN providers who will call a new medical office building now nearing completion on the Jennie Edmundson campus home.
+As with the renovation announced Wednesday, an entire floor of the office building will be dedicated to women’s services.

 “We have so many families that trust us with their care,” she said.
 “To be able to offer them a beautiful place to experience one of the most amazing days in a family’s life is truly an honor.
 The future of health care at Jennie Edmundson is very bright.”